MultiMote/niimbluelib/README.md

 This project is in Alpha state.
 Use only exact version when you add it to your project.
 API can be changed anytime.

+Сheck out the experimеntal [niimbluelib-headless](https://github.com/MultiMote/niimbluelib-headless) for CLI use cases.

 ### Installation

 Yarn: